syy1125/PGJFall2018-Spinball/README.md

 We use branches to keep our work organized.

-There are two core branches, `master` and `develop`. `master` is used for release only; `develop` is mainly used for playtesting and hotfixes.
+There are two core branches, `master` and `develop`.

-As this project enters long-term development, contributors should not push directly to `master`.
-Pushes to `develop` should be limited to only hotfixes.
-Instead of pushing to those branches, make a new branch using the following naming scheme, and make a pull request for merging into `develop` in the end.

-All other branches should be in the format of `<job>/<job-description>`.

-For example, to fix a bug, the branch would be named like `fix/stop-crash-due-to-bug`.
-To implement a new feature, the branch would be named like `feat/awesome-new-feature`.

-In summary: all other branches merges into `develop` for playtesting. `develop` merges into `master` for a new release.
+Push all changes to `develop`.
+Once the build is stable, merge into `master` and release a new version.

 ### Versioning